Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$

 The PDE aspects of the Schr\"odinger flow containing the existence, uniqueness and regularities of various kinds of solutions, have been intensively studied in the last two decades.
 Next, we briefly recall a few of results that are closely related to our work in the present paper.

 In 1986, P.L.
-Sulem, C. Sulem and C. Bardos in \cite{SSB} proved the existence of global weak solution and local regular solution to the Schr\"{o}dinger flow for maps from $\Real^n$ into $\U^2$, by employing difference method.
+Sulem, C. Sulem and C. Bardos in \cite{SSB} proved the existence of global weak solutions and local regular solutions to the Schr\"{o}dinger flow for maps from $\Real^n$ into $\U^2$, by employing difference method.
 In 1998, Y.D.
-Wang \cite{W} adopted a geometric approximation method (i.e. The complex structure approximation method) to obtain the global existence of weak solution to the Schr\"odinger flow for maps from a closed Riemannian manifold or a bounded domain in $\Real^n$ into $\U^2$.
+Wang \cite{W} adopted a geometric approximation method (i.e. the complex structure approximation method) to obtain the global existence of weak solutions to the Schr\"odinger flow for maps from a closed Riemannian manifold or a bounded domain in $\Real^n$ into $\U^2$.
 Later, A. Nahmod, J. Shatah, L. Vega and C.C.
 Zeng \cite{NSVZ} established the existence of global weak solutions to the Schr\"odinger flow from $\Real^2$ into $\mathbb{H}^2$.
-For recent development of weak solution to a class of generalized Schr\"odinger flows and related equations, we refer to \cite{CW0,JW1,JW2} and references therein for various results.
+For recent development of weak solutions to a class of generalized Schr\"odinger flows and related equations, we refer to \cite{CW0,JW1,JW2} and references therein for various results.

-The local regular solution to the Schr\"odinger flow from a closed Riemanian manifold or $\Real^n$ into a K\"ahler manifold was given by Ding and the second named author of this paper in \cite{DW,DW1} by employing a parabolic geometric approximation equation and estimating some intrinsic geometric energy picked suitably.
+The local regular solution to the Schr\"odinger flow from a closed Riemanian manifold or $\Real^n$ into a K\"ahler manifold was established by Ding and the second named author of this paper in \cite{DW,DW1} by employing a parabolic geometric approximation equation and estimating some intrinsic geometric energy picked suitably.
 Furthermore, they also obtained the persistence of regularity results, in that the solution always stays as regular as the initial data (as measured in Sobolev norms), provided that one is within the time of existence guaranteed by the local existence theorem.